Sometimes, a couple small tweaks can change something from almost perfect to WOW!

 by Leon Pantenburg

-Knives Ship Free is a Survivalcommonsense.com sponsor.
-I didn’t get free knives, and don’t get a special deal on any company’s products.
+I didn’t get a free knife, and don’t get a special deal on any company’s products.
+Nobody had input on this review.

 My favorite everyday carry knife kinda depends on what I’m doing and where I’m going.
 My L.T.
 Wright Genesis gets worked hard when I’m doing bushcraft stuff.
-The Ambush Tundra is my favorite hunting knife.
+The Ambush Tundra is one of my favorite hunting knives.
 But for day-in, day-out EDC carry, I tend to reach for my Bark River Gunny.
 It just works well.

 I don’t get a special deal on any company’s knives, and I won’t use a knife that can’t be depended on.
 And I have a lot of really good, high-quality knives from different manufacturers.
 All of them get regular use.